Simon Wessely: Military health

 While this work, Wessely's evidence to the Lloyd Inquiry, and the work of other investigators was crucial in categorising Gulf War syndrome as a verifiable consequence of service in the Gulf, which resulted in affected Gulf War veterans being able to receive war pensions, Wessely does not believe that Gulf War syndrome exists as a distinct illness, stating "Is there a problem?
 Yes there is.
 Is it Gulf War syndrome or isn't it?
 I think that's a statistical and technical question that's of minor interest".
-Instead Wessely favours psychological explanations for what he views to be a 'Gulf War health effect' which he believes to be caused by stress, specifically troops' anxiety about chemical weapons and vaccines, as well as misinformation about Gulf War syndrome.
+His and many other groups failed to show the existence of a discrete syndrome related to Gulf War service, as a result of which he prefers the term "Gulf War Illnesses" or "Gulf War health effects". which might have at least in part being triggered by stress, specifically troops' anxiety about chemical weapons and vaccines, as well as misinformation about Gulf War syndrome.